 You will receive notification of whether you have passed or failed the Part 3 Examination by letter, normally within one week of the Oral Examinations.

-RIAS grant acces to Part 3 students in the 3 weeks leading up to their examination – see the News section for details of how to access near the time of your examination
+RIAS grant access to Part 3 students in the 4 weeks leading up to their examination – see the front page of the Website for details of how to access the notes approximately 4 weeks prior to the time of your examination

-If you are working outwith Scotland, and are using regulations etc applicable to another part of the UK, you should answer the question using these regulations and identify where there is a difference
+If you are working outwith Scotland, and are using regulations etc applicable to another part of the UK, you should answer the questions using these regulations and identify which regulations etc you are using.